How To Cultivate a Growth Mindset

 Selling yourself short by playing it safe and avoiding risk may feel smart in the short term, but it doesn’t pay off in the long run.
 It’s always better to try and fail than not try and be stagnant.

 When people think of risk, they imagine monumental life-changing decisions, but that’s not always the case.
-Taking a risk can be as little as going to a movie on your just ‘cuz, attending an event you usually avoid or chatting to a stranger.
+Taking a risk can be as little as going to a movie on your own, attending an event you usually avoid or chatting with a stranger.

 When you get the chance to do something positive and change your life for the better, do it and try not to overthink.
-Overthinking and considering whatever it may be for too long almost always leads to doubting yourself and losing out on that opportunity.
+Overthinking for too long almost always leads to doubting yourself and losing out on opportunities.

 Mistakes are part of growing and evolving and often teach us some of the most valuable life lessons.